 "At the death of a Christian, whose life of faith was begun in the waters of Baptism and strengthened at the Eucharistic table, the Church intercedes on behalf of the deceased because of its confident belief that death is not the end, nor does it break the bonds forged in life.
 The Church also ministers to the sorrowing and consoles them in the funeral rites with the comforting Word of God and the Sacrament of the Eucharist."
 (Order, no 4)

-In preparing for and celebrating a Funeral Liturgy in the Parish of Lockleys, you might like to make use of this preparation sheet, Planning a Funeral in the Catholic Parish of Lockleys.
-This sheet will help in the immediate preparation for the Funeral Liturgy in our parish church.
+Preparing for and celebrating a Funeral Liturgy in the Parish of Lockleys, you might like to make use of this preparation guide, “A Guide for Preparing the Funeral Liturgy in the Catholic Parish of Lockleys”.
+This guide will help in the immediate preparation for the Funeral Liturgy in our parish church.

 The Funeral Liturgy in the parish church is one part of three for the full Catholic funeral rites.
 The three parts are:

 1. A vigil service with either the body or cremated remains present.
 If the body is present, the casket may be either open or closed.
 It is a moment when family and friends gather around the body, with prayer and readings from Scripture.
+Biblical Readings for the Vigil Liturgy can be found on this website.
 This is also a time when those who knew the deceased may offer their own thoughts and the person and their life.
 This is the most suitable occasion for eulogies.

 Elements of the vigil service and what might be helpful to think about for the vigil may be accessed here.
 A member of the parish ministry team would be able to assist you with this.